feder1402/react-use-state/README.md

 One way to understand how a software feature works is to go over the code - i.e., looking at the solution.
 This is certainly a good and valid approach that can give us a deep and detailed understanding of how it works.
 However, today I'll like to take an alternative approach and focus instead on implementing useState from scratch and come up with our own solutions instead of studying an existing one.
 This would help us get a better perspective on the issues and constraints the React faced during their implementation so we can better understand why they did things the way they did it

-This would us help to understand why, for example:
+This would us help to understand, for example, why:
-•	React has the rules it has for hooks (see Rules of Hooks).
+•	React has the rules it has for hooks (see [Rules of Hooks](https://reactjs.org/docs/hooks-rules.html)).
 •	Changes in the state don't happen immediately

 The goal, again, is not a complete understanding of the implementation but to create the correct mental model for how useState works that would allow to use it effectively and without bugs